jzfchen/blog/content/blog/Trainfrombusan.md

 _Wow!
 I really enjoyed that.
 I set myself a time limit and just spilled my bucket of thoughts onto my laptop.
 I'm surprised I managed to summon some semblance of structure, but that was really not the point.
 The time limit wasn't really the driving force here, but rather a creative stimulus to force myself to not dwell too much on a single thought (see last post for some details).
 I'm very glad I was able to write this post and look forward to doing more of these in the future._

-_I know myself, however, and know that unlethis sponss I am literally bound to one spot with little to do, I will probably not do this again spontaneously.
+_I know myself, however, and know that unless I am literally bound to one spot with little to do, I will probably not do this again spontaneously.
 I will see if this is something I wish to do maybe monthly, or every two months..._